- Doctors have postponed Anna Hazare's discharge

 Investigators also probed complaints of financial malfeasance in the Commonwealth Games that India hosted in October last year.

-Earlier this week, Hazare told a crowd in Mumbai that he would tour five states holding elections early next year to help defeat politicians who opposed his proposed anti-graft measures.
+Last week, Hazare told a crowd in Mumbai that he would tour five states holding elections early next year to help defeat politicians who opposed his proposed anti-graft measures.